 New York, NY

 Architecture Research Office is the New York City firm led by Stephen Cassell, Adam Yarinsky, and Kim Yao.
 ARO’s work spans from strategic planning to architecture to urban design.
 Research and analysis drive design that unites the conceptual and the pragmatic within a strong, coherent vision.
-Since 1993, ARO has worked with leading universities, cultural institutions, global corporations, government agencies, and international fashion labels.
-From a 1,000-square-foot low-income sustainable housing prototype to a proposal to reinvent the role of ecology and infrastructure in New York City, ARO uses design to elevate the quality of our world.
+ARO has collaborated with leading universities, cultural institutions, global corporations, government agencies, and private residential clients.

 170 Varick Street